 The City of Chamblee created this RFQ to find call center vendors equipped to provide a wide range of services.
 This request for qualifications example is helpful because it is cleanly designed and easy to read.
 Indeed, the expectations and project details are clear at a glance.

-Just like other RFx documents, the request for qualifications can be a helpful tool for procurement teams looking to accelerate and optimize their RFP process.
+Just like other RFX documents, the request for qualifications can be a helpful tool for procurement teams looking to accelerate and optimize their RFP process.
+A quality RFQ response can be the foot in the door to future sales and business deals.